GustavoStraub/RollDices/README.md

 # RollDices

-a simple project to study JavaScript
+a simple project to study JavaScript functions

+## need to increment more styled for a better look

+## also need to increment new funcitons to it